 Lynne has been a member of the Livingston Players since 1997, having performed in 22 plays and 6 musicals in that time, including Blood Brothers, Calendar Girls and 9 to 5.
 Lynne has choreographed several Players productions including Les Mis Youth Edition and Blitz.
-She began directing in 2010 with Womberang and has now directed seven productions including The Steamie, Sweeney Todd, Allo Allo and Grease, Lynne has been on committee for many years and has taken on roles of VP and President in the past and is currently in her second stint as Secretary.
+She began directing in 2010 with Womberang and has now directed seven productions including The Steamie, Sweeney Todd, Allo Allo and Grease, Lynne has been on committee for many years and has taken on roles of VP and President and Secretary.

 Currently, Jon-Luke Kirton divides his time as musical director and accompanist with work at Edinburgh College and his own PhD Project.
 His college responsibilities predominantly lie in leading solo and ensemble performance activities, but he is also responsible for research modules and the Degree programs capstone project module.

 Jon-Luke is an experienced musical director in both musical theatre and opera.
 He has been involved with over three dozen productions from Porter’s ‘Anything Goes’ to Mozart’s ‘Don Giovanni’.
 He has worked across Scotland and enjoying collaborations with the Junior Conservatoire and Summer School programmes (Royal Conservatoire of Scotland), Edinburgh Grand Opera and Aberdeen International Festival for Youth, to name but a few.

 As a PhD Researcher Jon-Luke studies at Glasgow University under Bjorn Heile and David Code and researches the contemporary repertory for piano with a particular focus on extended techniques.